DeBraid/investing-notes/chris-dixon-TWIS.md

 > The Betaworks-type model, done by Ev Williams, Kevin Ryan, et al is hard to pull off since your attention is divided.

+Thought about trying something like [Betaworks, via Wikipedia](https://en.wikipedia.org/wiki/Betaworks):

+> a hybrid investor/builder model has led to both investments in fast-growing startups (Tumblr, Airbnb, Groupon and Twitter) as well as more exclusive stakes in internally built startups (Chartbeat, Bitly and SocialFlow).
+Founded in 2007 by John Borthwick and Andy Weissman.

-Though about trying something like Betaworks.
-However, the idea of mitigating risk by starting more than 1 company at a time is a likely a fantasy, very to do successfully.
+However, idea of mitigating risk by starting more than 1 company at a time is a likely a fantasy, very to do successfully.
 More recruiting, less focus, many have tried, few succeeded at this buck-shot entrepreneurial style.

 ##  Why has a16z made others VCs nervous?

-Simple way to view it: competitive aspects to new entrants. a16z est. in 2009, I think*).
-Given only 10-20 good deals in all of VC per year.
-Seqoua, Kleiner Perkins, Excel, etc. saw a new top-tier firm on the block.
+Simple way to view it: competitive aspects to new entrants. a16z established in 2009 shook the industry of well-entreched incumbants.
+Given only 10-20 good deals in all of VC per year,  Sequoia Capital, Kleiner Perkins, Excel, et al, saw a new top-tier firm on the block with real potential to get quality deal flow.

-CD: more radical way, a brand new model of VCs.
-"Entreps pick the VCs, not the other way around".
-Back when, capital was scare, and VC were scare, and entrepreneurs were not as savvy.
+CD: more radical way to view creation of a16z as a *brand new model* of VC.

+> Entreps pick the VCs, not the other way around.

-Now term sheets are being shared, the pitch decks are more polished.
-Information flow has increased, which in addition to abundant capital, means more fertile group for entrepreneurs.
+Previously, capital was scare, VC were scare, and entrepreneurs were not as savvy.
+In 2013-present, term sheets are being shared, pitch decks are highly polished.  *Information flow* has increased, which in addition to abundant capital, means more fertile group for entrepreneurs.

-> How could you possibly hate on this?
-It's a great trend for the world

 ## About a16z